We operate a rigorous recruitment programme that takes place over several months.

 The situational judgement test presents you with a number of hypothetical scenarios of the type you are likely to encounter as a firefighter and requires you to select the response, out of a number of possible answers, which you think would be the best course of action to take.

 This is a timed, multiple-choice test which will assess your ability to process written information.

 The numerical test is designed to assess your ability to make basic numerical calculations and is timed and multiple choice.
 The questions involve interpreting numerical data from tables and graphs.

 This test is designed to assess your ability to calculate the degree of risk involved in a situation.
 The risk assessment test is multiple choice but is not timed.

 The assessments are administered by SHL.
-Take a test to familiarise yourself.

 Declaration of unspent criminal convictions

 At this stage, we will require you to declare whether you have any unspent convictions.
 Having a criminal record will not necessarily prevent you from working for us.
-If you have a conviction the service will undertake a risk assessment to consider the nature, relevance to the role of firefighter, the sentence, patterns of offending and the length of time since the offence.
+If you have a conviction the service will undertake a risk assessment to consider the nature, relevance to the role of a firefighter, the sentence, patterns of offending and the length of time since the offence.